dishantsoni/Learn-JS/README.md

 Useful resources to help you learn JavaScript.

 Welcome!!
 I am glad that you are here to find out about JavaScript.
 This is not a ***tutorial***.
-This is a collection of best articles, tutorials and other learning resources on the topic.
-You will find handful of resources on JavaScript language.
-It is intended to give you an outline of topics that are essential to build a strong knowledge base on this language.
+This is a collection of best articles, and learning resources on important topics.
+You will find handful of useful resources that I used personally to learn JS.
+It is intended to give you an outline of topics that are essential to build a strong knowledge-base.

 You can find more information about the resources on [WIKI](https://github.com/dishantsoni/JavaScript-Explained/wiki/Learning-JavaScript) page.